Award shortlisting reflects international refresh

 Following the visit Stone Junction renewed its international business and recruitment drive.
 Together, Jeremy and a representation from Stone Junction discussed the challenges and benefits of recruiting employees with language skills for businesses across the UK.

 According to research by YouGov for the British Council, around 72 per cent of the UKs international trade is with non-English speaking countries.
-However, three quarters adults in the UK adults are not able to hold a conversation in any of the ten languages considered to be the most important for UK trade.
+However, three quarters of adults in the UK adults are not able to hold a conversation in any of the ten languages considered to be the most important for UK trade.

 Given recent political developments, many employers are concerned that they will no longer be able to recruit native language speakers from the EU and will struggle to recruit UK candidates with adequate language skills.
 During the visit, Lefroy and Stone Junction managing director Richard Stone discussed their strategies for managing these challenges.